-All executory contracts and unexpired leases that are not listed in Article VI of the Chapter 11 Plan will be rejected under the Plan.
+At this time Debtor has no executory contracts or unexpired leases that need to be assumed or rejected.
 Consult your adviser or attorney for more specific information about particular contracts or leases.

 G. Tax Consequences of Plan

 Creditors and Equity Interest Holders Concerned with How the Plan May Affect Their Tax Liability Should Consult with Their Own Accountants, Attorneys, And/Or Advisors.